floralair/chef-pantry/README.md

 chef-pantry
 ===========

-Chef cookbooks and roles for deploying 3rd party application in Serengeti
+Chef cookbooks and roles for deploying 3rd party application in Serengeti.